malpa222/portfolio/_pages/group/description.md

 which would give us a better overview on how a pen test is conducted and what are the requirements.
 Apart from that, we decided to research the current framework and methodologies used in the field.

+### Research questions

+In order to structure our research, we have decided to use the DOT Research framework.
+Therefore, we have created a _Research Plan_ which contained the following questions (and the research methods we will use to answer them):

+**How can IT-Workz ensure that a pentest can be provided as a service?**

+- What measures and mitigation should a school take and how can IT-Workz support this?
+- What services related to red teaming and pentestingdo other Cyber security companies offer?
+- What service can IT-Workz offer in the field of Cyber-awareness testing?
+- What are the minimum skills needed to perform a Pentest?
+- Which tooling should be used during a Pentest?
+- What knowledge is required for pentesting depending on whether it’s a black box, grey box or white box?
+- On average, how many hours do the different pen tests take and what is the lead time?
+- Should a pentest report be automatically generated and if so, what would be the best way to do this?
+- What should at least be delivered in a thorough report after a pen test?

+We have confirmed the validity of the questions with our teachers and IT-Workz to get the feedback that allowed us to start working on answering them.
+You can find more details in the _Research document_, which contains answers to these questions.

 ## Hoefnagels

 We started the research by establishing a plan of action.
 The first item on our agenda was to contact Hoefnagels - a fire safety company based in the